HamzaYousuf7/assembly-language-course/README.md

 ## LIST of Question

-Question #1: write a program to subtract two numbers with the help of ASCII codes
+Question #1: write a program to add two numbers with the help of ASCII codes

 Question #2: Write a program to print your name character by character.